wazuh/wazuh-documentation/source/development/core-dumps-generation.rst

     |/bin/false

-To know more about Kernel core dump managment see `core man <http://man7.org/linux/man-pages/man5/core.5.html>`_.
+To know more about Kernel core dump management see `core man <http://man7.org/linux/man-pages/man5/core.5.html>`_.

 Systemd-coredump handler
 ++++++++++++++++++++++++

 Default on: Fedora, Arch Linux, centOS 8.

-Systemd has a unified journal that allow to track, compress and log core dumps on the system.
+Systemd has a unified journal that allows to track, compress and log core dumps on the system.

-To get the core dump of interest, we must know the `<PID>` of the dead process to to obtain it using ``coredumpctl``.
+To get the core dump of interest, we must know the `<PID>` of the dead process to obtain it using ``coredumpctl``.

   .. code-block:: console